 By Jessica Allender, LCADC, LCDC III, Assistant Regional Director, Pinnacle Treatment Centers, and Executive Director of NKY Med, an opioid treatment program in Covington, Kentucky

-Opioid use disorder stems from the very nature of the drug and the strong effect it has on the mind and the body of the individual.
-While pain management is the initial need, the onset of depression and physical dependence on the drug can quickly take hold and create a vicious circle of addiction.
+Opioid addiction or opioid use disorder (OUD) stems from the very nature of the drug and the strong effect it has on the mind and the body of the individual.
+While pain management is the initial need precipitating use, the onset of depression, and physical dependence on the drug can quickly take hold and create a vicious circle of addiction.

+As the opioid crisis continues, many may ask how to stop the use of this often deadly drug and stop the abuse of it.
 One of the best things you can do to manage the risks is to explore alternatives to opioids at the very beginning.
-Safe usage of opioids is an oxymoron as the addictive properties of the drug are that strong.
+Safe use of any opioid is an oxymoron as the addictive properties of the drug are that strong and the chance of addiction to an opioid is also high.

 Once already on a medically prescribed opioid, it is vital to follow physicians’ instructions and pay close attention to all symptoms and side effects.
-The onset of physical and mental dependence on the drug is a key early warning to watch for and communicate with your physician so that he or she may take action to mitigate full blown addiction.
+The onset of physical and mental dependence on the drug is a key early warning to watch for and communicate with your physician so that he or she may take action to mitigate full-blown addiction.
+If at any point in the use of the opioid for pain, you think you—or your loved one or family member—may be creeping towards abuse, seek help immediately.

-While opioids have their place in the medical professionals tool box they should remain a last resort.
+While opioids have their place in the medical professionals’ toolbox they should remain a last resort.
 From a patient’s perspective, opioids should be treated with the utmost respect and used for the intended purpose to help them through periods of extreme pain.
+It’s important to understand that opioid use if it is a must, should only be for a short period of time.
+Extended use of this drug is not part of the protocol for use and this is where abuse can begin.

 - Underlying psychiatric conditions